How to Fix a Disabled Graphics Card on a Laptop or PC: Reset Your Graphics Card from a Black Screen

-Here are some more answers to the more frequently asked questions to help you fix your graphics card woes:
+Here are some answers to frequently asked questions to help you fix your graphics card woes.

-Next, you could have a power supply issue so check that your computer is pulling enough power to run the graphics card.
-If you’ve recently installed or upgraded your graphics card you’ll need to uninstall the onboard drivers and install the drivers for your new graphics card instead.
+Third, you could have a power supply issue, so check that your computer is pulling enough power to run the graphics card.
+If you’ve recently installed or upgraded your graphics card, you’ll need to install drivers for it.

-Aside from these options, you could have another connection issue, maybe Windows needs a software update, or you have a faulty graphics card.
+Aside from these options, you could have another connection issue, maybe Windows needs a software update, or you have a faulty graphics card or motherboard.

 What is the Blue Screen of Death?
 Is it because of my Graphics Card?

-The BSOD is caused by some malfunction on Windows PCs where either the software or the hardware prevents your system from booting and running properly.
-This can certainly be caused by the graphics card, drivers, software, or another piece of hardware within your machine, you’ll need to do some research to figure out which one it is.
+The BSOD occurs based on a malfunction on Windows PCs where either the software or the hardware prevents your system from booting or running correctly.
+This situation can undoubtedly arise due to the graphics card, drivers, software, or another piece of hardware within your machine.
+You will need to research your problem to narrow down the cause.

-Windows will automatically reboot after displaying the BSOD but there is usually an error code on the screen.
+Windows operating systems usually shut down after experiencing a BSOD, but the display usually provides an error code on the screen first.
 You’ll need to cross-reference that error code to find out where the problem is so that you can fix it.
-If you have a warranty on your computer call the manufacturer.
+If you have a warranty on your computer, call the manufacturer.